52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 >
 > 1. Hover over the `Admin` and *click* on `Cache Summery`

 You can see a short summary of the number of the entities contained in the SOS and the bbox and temporal extends of the data.
+This is an important functionality for checking if SOS and database interact properly.
+Especially the following information is important:
+* last_update: this timestamp indicates the last time when the content of the SOS cache was successfully complete; if this timestamp is present, the interaction between SOS and database is working
+* max_phenomenontime and min_phenomenon_time: these timestamps indicate for which time period your SOS server contains data
+* num_* These entries show how many entities are contained in the different tables of the database

 ![Admin_4.PNG](../images/Admin_4.png "52°North SOS Admin interface")

 ##### Logging

-Configuration of the logging of the SOS
+Configuration of the logging of the SOS.

+Here you can make adjustments of the logging of your SOS server.
+This includes especially the modification of log levels.
+For regular operation we recommend to use WARN or ERROR.
+For debugging purposes other log levels such as DEBUG or TRACE can be used.

+Furthermore, you can define the maximum size of log files and how long the log files should be kept.

 > ####### Activity 5
 >